Montana

 - Profiling that produces legal effects or similarly significant effects on the consumer

-SB 297 expanded the profiling opt-out right by removing the word "solely," which means the right now covers decisions that involve profiling as a component, not just decisions made entirely by automated systems.
+SB 297 expanded the profiling opt-out right by removing the word "solely," meaning the right now covers decisions that involve profiling as a component, not just decisions made entirely by automated systems.

 How to Exercise These Rights